- Administration >

 This section describes considerations when running MongoDB in some of the more common virtual environments.

-For all platforms, consider Scheduling for Virtual Devices.
+For all platforms, consider Scheduling.

 MongoDB is compatible with EC2.
 MongoDB Cloud Manager provides integration with Amazon Web Services (AWS) and lets you deploy new EC2 instances directly from MongoDB Cloud Manager.
 See Configure AWS Integration for more details.